getodk/docs/docs/central-entities.rst

 Build a Form that creates Entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You’ll start by building a Form that creates new Entities in an Entity List called ``trees``.
+You'll start by building a Form that creates new Entities in an Entity List called ``trees``.
 When you publish this Form, a ``trees`` Entity List will be created for you.
 When a Submission to this Form is received, an Entity will be created in the ``trees`` Entity List from data in the Submission.
 These types of Forms are often referred to as registration, enrollment, intake or discovery Forms.

 .. _central-entities-registration-forms-structure: